Chelsea's three transfer targets for the summer after winning Timo Werner race

-According to the Guardian (subscription required), Chelsea are keen on summer moves for Ben Chilwell, Nathan Ake and Said Benrahma after already convincing lightning-fast forward Timo Werner to join.
+Chelsea are reportedly keen on summer moves for Ben Chilwell, Nathan Ake and Said Benrahma after already convincing lightning-fast forward Timo Werner to join.

 The Guardian claim that Lampard wants to make Chilwell his left-back, however the Blues are currently only prepared to pay up to £45m for the ace who is valued at £60m by high-flying Leicester.